LWS: A Framework for Log-based Workload Simulation in Session-based SUT: Introduction

 \item{We propose an end-to-end framework named LWS for log-based workload simulation in session-based application systems.
 LWS extracts the workload specification including the user behavior abstraction and the intervenable workload intensity, combining them for simulated workload generation.}

-\item{We perform a case study on an open-source cloud-native microservice demo application with well-designed and real-world datasets to evaluate LWS comprehensively, demonstrating that LWS can generate effective and intervenable simulated workloads.}
+\item{We perform a case study on an open-source cloud-native microservice demo application with both well-designed and real-world workloads to evaluate LWS comprehensively, demonstrating that LWS can generate effective and intervenable simulated workloads which provide the foundation of generating high-quality AIOps datasets..}

 \end{itemize}